 GVHD happens when the donor’s immune system cells attack tissues of the patient’s skin, liver, and digestive tract.
 Symptoms can include severe skin rashes, diarrhea, weakness, fatigue, mouth sores, nausea, yellowing of the skin and eyes (jaundice), and muscle aches.
 GVHD can also cause lung damage, leading to problems breathing.
 In severe cases, GVHD can be life-threatening.
 GVHD is often described as either acute or chronic, based on how soon after the transplant it begins.
 Drugs that weaken the immune system are often given to try to keep GVHD under control, although they can have their own side effects.

 Be sure to talk to your child’s doctor before the transplant to learn about possible long-term effects your child may have.
-More information on possible long-term effects can be found in the section, “ Late and long-term effects of treatment for non-Hodgkin lymphoma in children.”
+More information on possible long-term effects can be found in Late and Long-term Effects of Treatment for Non-Hodgkin Lymphoma in Children.

-To learn more about stem cell transplants, see our document Stem Cell Transplant (Peripheral Blood, Bone Marrow, and Cord Blood Transplants).
+To learn more about stem cell transplants, see Stem Cell Transplant for Cancer.